BWB

 Were there any unique obstacles or things to consider when planning a wedding in Antarctica vs most other wedding destinations?

 Antarctica is protected on all fronts.
-It does not allow for any foreign objects like ceremony décor, fresh flowers, or your own wedding footwear, etc, to be brought on to the landings.
+It does not allow for any foreign objects like ceremony décor, fresh flowers, or your own wedding footwear, etc, to be brought onto the landings.
 We had to special order in champagne, a wedding cake, and we brought our own rental plastic greenery for the reception table from Iceland.

 Can you tell us about the travel plans . . . how do you actually get to Antarctica?